iPad 8 LTE Battery Replacement

 Step 26

-- Keep the digitizer steady while you gently slide an opening pick between the two display cables to carefully break apart the last bit of adhesive.
+- Hold the digitizer steady and slide your opening pick between those two display cables to peel off that last stubborn adhesive.

 Step 27

-- After you've successfully separated all that sticky adhesive, gently swing the digitizer open like a book and lay it down parallel to your iPad.
-Easy peasy!
+- After you've carefully loosened all the adhesive, open the digitizer like a book and let it chill parallel to the iPad.

-- Keep an eye on those delicate display cables while you're reassembling your device.
-Make sure they're neatly tucked under the LCD screen to avoid any mishaps.
-You're doing great!
+- Keep a close eye on those display cables as you reassemble.
+Make sure they’re neatly folded under the LCD screen to avoid any accidental damage.

 Step 28

-- Grab your tweezers or just your trusty fingers, and gently peel away any tape that's hiding the LCD screws.
-You've got this!
+- Grab some tweezers or use your fingers to peel away any tape hiding those LCD screws.

 Tools Used